STORYBOOKS

 Replacing bulbs to save energy

 Replace incandescent bulbs with compact fluorescent light (CFLs) bulbs.
 These bulbs use 75% less energy and last 10 times longer.
-They do take some getting used to, and they won’t work in every light fixture.
-But use them where it makes sense and save energy and money.

 What to budget